 (Bonus tip: Put your child’s initial next to each book after they’ve read it-this way your binder can also double as a reading log for multiple children!)

-This list is A.MAZ.ING!
-It is called "The Good and the Beautiful Book List" for a reason!
-Jenny Phillips is a parent, much like you, who was concerned about what her kids were reading.
-So she developed this reading list as a solution!
+This is called “The Good and the Beautiful Book List” for a reason!
+Jenny Phillips is a parent and homeschool curriculum creator, who was concerned about what her kids were reading.
+So she developed this reading list as a solution.

 This book list is a compilation of classics.
-For the authors, a "classic" is any book that you can return to over and over while learning new things, or renewing appreciation for a true principle.
-You will find familiar classics on this list (every one you could possibly think of!) plus other classics that you will be delighted to find.
+The homeschool mentors who compiled this list designate a “classic” as any book that you can return to over and over while learning new things, or renewing appreciation for a true principle.
+You will find familiar classics on this list, plus others that you will be delighted to find.

 The authors have further differentiated their list by Children and Family reading, Youth, Adults and Math Classics for Kids and Math Classics for Adults!
 You will never need another book list again-this will keep you plenty busy and give you food for thought!

 Sarah Mackenzie is a homeschool mom (are any of you seeing a trend here?
-LOL!), that creates her family culture around reading excellent books together.
+LOL!), who creates her family culture around reading excellent books together.
 If you want a surefire crowd pleaser, be sure to check out her website.
-Reading aloud as a family can be a wonderful memory making, bonding time.
+Reading aloud as a family can be a wonderful memory-making, bonding time.
 She also has a great podcast dedicated to teaching parents how to use this tool better.
 Be sure to check it out!

-Oh my goodness!
-I can't believe that I forgot my favorite one!
 Sonlight.com is such a fabulous resource.
-I know most of you probably don't homeschool, but you guys!
-Homeschoolers have the best lists--they have to, because of a difference in philosophy, and also since the resources each uses is so different.
+I know most of you probably don’t homeschool, but you guys!
+Homeschoolers have the best lists!

-Click on Products, pick a grade and then click on "What's included".
-Scroll down and you will get the most remarkable book list you've ever seen!
-I get a package every year, and we get well known award winning books as well as books I've never heard of that we absolutely love.
+How to find their lists: Pick a grade from their menu.
+Then click on “Whole Package” and then “What’s included”.
+Scroll down and you will get the most remarkable book list you’ve ever seen!
+I get a package every year, and we get well-known award-winning books as well as books I’ve never heard of that we absolutely love.
+They will make you laugh and cry.
 You can see if your local library carries any of them (and use them for free!), or look on Ebay- you can get them used for a really great price!